-The Time Range field shows active sessions in chart form for the time period selected.
-The active sessions chart displays the average number of active sessions broken down by CPU, User I/O, and Wait.
-The active sessions chart also shows the Max CPU usage.
+The Activity timeline shows active sessions during the selected time range.
+It displays the average number of active sessions broken down by CPU, User I/O, and Wait.
+It also shows the Max CPU usage.

-The sliding box on the time range chart is the time slider.
-Use the time slider to select the exact period of time for which data is displayed in the Performance Hub tables and graphs.
-This is a subsection of the period of time shown in the Time Range field.
+The sliding box on the timeline is the time slider.
+Use the time slider to select a section of the time range.

-You can slide the box to the left or the right to shift the time period under analysis.
+You can slide the box to the left or the right to shift the time selection, and you can widen or narrow the box to increase or decrease the section's timespan.
 To slide the entire box, left-click anywhere inside the box and drag the box to the left or the right.
-Widen or narrow the box to increase or decrease the length of time under analysis.
-To widen or narrow the box, left-click and hold the handlebar on either side of the box, then drag to the left or the right to increase or decrease the size of the current time range box.
+To widen or narrow the box, left-click and hold the handlebar on either side of the box, then drag to the left or the right to increase or decrease the width of the time slider.

 Click Refresh to refresh the data in Performance Hub according to the time range chosen.

-This shows Active Session History (ASH) analytics charts to explore Active Session History data.
+This tab, which is displayed by default, shows Active Session History (ASH) analytics charts to explore Active Session History data.
 You can drill down into database performance across multiple dimensions such as Consumer Group, Wait Class, SQL ID, and User Name.
 Select an Average Active Sessions dimension and view the top activity for that dimension for the selected time period.